This post contains affiliate links. Read the full disclosure here.

 Jump to Recipe

 This small batch chocolate chip cookie recipe makes 8 perfect soft and chewy cookies!
-It takes just 17 minutes, no chill time, and all you need are 9 ingredients - it’s so easy!
+It takes just 17 minutes, no chill time, and all you need are 9 ingredients – it’s couldn’t be easier

 These small batch chocolate chip cookies make about a half batch of chocolate chip cookies – which means they’re perfect for when you’re craving chocolate chip cookies, but don’t want to make a full batch!